 The logo introduced by Travelers Express became the foundation for the future MoneyGram brand after its acquisition in 2004.
 In 1940, MoneyGram was an independent enterprise providing money transfer and financial transaction services for domestic operations in the United States.

-Above the letter “E,” sharp rays pointing upward form the image of a flag.
+Above the letter “E,” sharp rays point upward, forming the image of a flag.
 This element conveys the speed of money transfers.
-The composition of black stripes resembles the interaction of dark and light arrows, reflecting the process of receiving and sending money in different directions.
+The composition of black stripes resembles the interaction of dark and light arrows, reflecting the process of sending and receiving money in opposite directions.

 The name is rendered in a strict black font, giving the inscription a structured appearance.
 Each word is separated by a capital letter, making the text neat and emphasizing the company’s high level of organization, ensuring reliability and timeliness in all transactions.